Serú Girán: Comeback and Serú '92 (1992-1993)

 Many years passed until the comeback of Serú Girán became a reality.
 García, Moro, Lebón and Aznar reunited in the early 1990s to make their last studio album, Serú '92 (1992), and embark on a tour that would be their last.

 With the return of Serú, presentations were made in Rosario, Córdoba (in stadium Chateau Carreras), Montevideo (Centenario Stadium) and in Buenos Aires, with two performances at the stage of River Plate Stadium, the latter to gather 160.000 fans in total; the return of Serú marked a national record unthinkable for the country decades before: a local band playing a massive concert at a stadium, a place that was not the usual venue for this kind of gathering.
 Nevertheless, since then it has become a staple of popular rock bands in Argentina to play at soccer stadiums.

-In 1993 the band released his second live album -and last live album, chronologically-, En vivo ("Live").
+In 1993 the band released its second live album (and last live album, chronologically), En vivo ("Live").